OpenData-tu/documentation/05-Data-Import-Framework.md

 5. Talend ETL

 ## Design Decisions
-After evaluation and comparisons, it ~~has been~~ was decided to implement our extensible framework using Spring Batch considering its features and functionalities.
+After evaluation and comparisons, it was decided to implement our extensible framework using Spring Batch considering its features and functionalities.

 ### Why Spring Batch
   - Lightweight, ready to use framework for robust batch processing